Built-In Floating Desk with Closet Rods

 Fortunately, the sides of his closet were deep enough to accommodate some clothing storage.
 I used that space to install closet rods on either side, making the setup dual-purpose- a functional desk in the center, and (somewhat) hidden clothes storage on the sides.

-This build is very similar to the version with floating shelves, so you can click here to read through that tutorial first.
+This build is very similar to the version with floating shelves, so you can click here to read through that tutorial first and view the full list of tools and materials.
 Then, follow the alternate steps below to modify the build for closet poles instead of shelving if that layout fits your space better.

 I shortened the desktop width so that it didn’t run wall to wall, leaving space on each side for hanging clothes without them touching the desk.